 October 1.
-NRSP approved for renewal starts five-year cycle with five year budget approved.
+NRSPs approved for renewal start a five-year cycle with the five year budget approved.
 A NRSP not approved for renewal receives a one-year project approval, with a budget equal to the previous year’s budget, to transition off NRSP funding to other sources or downsize the project.

 ANNUAL REPORT OF AN NRSP